trussworks/truss-interview/BROWSER_README.md

     using a simple no-config HTTP server (<https://github.com/vercel/serve>).
 -   If your solution is on a hosted IDE such as Codepen or Glitch, please make sure to provide an evergreen link that does not expire.

+We will review your solution in a recent version of Firefox, Chrome, or Safari.

 ## Full Description